iamxdave/WeatherAndCurrency/README.md

   3. PLN rate is an exchange between typed currency and PLN.
   4. Browser represents the city entered in the menu.

-  **WARNING**  API requires you to have an API key that can be obtained for free from https://api.openweathermap.org and put it in as an argument to run a program.
+  **API requires you to have an API key that can be obtained for free from https://api.openweathermap.org and put it in as an argument to run a program.**

 __________________________________________________________________________________________________________________